waveform80/picamera/docs/recipes2.rst

     motion_data[9]['sad']

-You can calculate the amount of motion the vector represents simply by calculating the `magnitude of the vector`_ with pythagoras' theorem.
+You can calculate the amount of motion the vector represents simply by calculating the `magnitude of the vector`_ with Pythagoras' theorem.
 The SAD (`Sum of Absolute Differences`_) value can be used to determine how well the encoder thinks the vector represents the original reference frame.